Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 Offer accommodating schedules

-It can be very beneficial to Muslim employees if their employers provide flexible scheduling during Ramadan, if possible.
-Working an entire day without eating or drinking can be difficult, and nighttime prayer and charity events mean workers’ schedules are jam-packed.
+Offering flexible scheduling, if possible, can be very beneficial to Muslim employees working during Ramadan.
+Going an entire day without eating or drinking can be difficult, and nighttime prayer and charity events mean workers’ schedules are jam-packed.

-For employees with a typical 9-to-5 schedule, this could look like allowing workers to create a custom schedule where they work from home or come into work after Suhoor (the meal consumed in the early morning before fasting begins) and leave the office earlier than usual.
+For employees with a typical 9-to-5 schedule, this could include allowing workers to create an altered schedule where they work from home or come into work after Suhoor (the meal consumed in the early morning before fasting begins) and leave the office earlier than usual.
 Employers can also consider letting those who celebrate work through their lunch break and go home early.

 Business leaders may also consider providing flexibility to employees who don’t work a typical 9-to-5 workday.
 In addition to the early-morning Suhoor meal, Muslims break their fast with a meal at sunset called Iftar.
 Employers should allow Muslim workers to schedule shifts around these important mealtimes if possible.
 Not only does this show respect for the employee’s religion, but workers may be more productive after eating a meal and prefer to work in the morning after Suhoor or at night after Iftar.